KiraCorbett/playbook/README.md

 ## Future
 I have always wanted to create a view cube in Unity to mimic the movement Gizmos in Unity scenes.
 My initial idea was to create a mimic rotational gizmo in Fusion 360 then import it in Unity as a mesh so that rotation can take place along the x, y, and z axes in an intuitive way for the user.
 Some neat things I would consider expanding on after basic rotation include:
+- User intuitive object manipulation tools e.g. visual gizmo for translation, rotation, and scaling.
+- Real rotation with Quaternions
+- Spawn an element then be able to click on any spawned element to update it's movement.